ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 .. todo::

-  Fill in this section with papers on different topics so that if people are looking for references, they can easily find them. (e.g., this paper about pregnancy in transmasculine people: https://bmcpregnancychildbirth.biomedcentral.com/articles/10.1186/s12884-020-03166-6)
+  Fill in this section with recommended papers on different topics so that if people are looking for references, they can easily find them. (e.g., this paper about pregnancy in transmasculine people: https://bmcpregnancychildbirth.biomedcentral.com/articles/10.1186/s12884-020-03166-6)

   Topics include: pregnancy, biological sex ... ?

+.. list-table:: **Recommended papers on sex and/or gender-related topics**
+   :header-rows: 1

+   * - You want to know more about...
+     - So we recommend you check out...
+   * - How to be inclusive in pregnancy-related research
+     -
+   * - How sex and gender are multidimensional and interrelated
+     -
+   * - How to build an inclusive survey questionnaire
+     -

 7.0 References
 ++++++++++++++